Tonye Patano: Film and television

 Patano's first screen role was in the 1984 television film The Jesse Owens Story.
 She has appeared on several television series in guest roles, including Sex and the City, Monk, Third Watch, Curb Your Enthusiasm and Elementary.
 Patano has played various characters throughout the Law & Order franchise.

 She appeared as Carolyn in Highway Heartbreaker (1992), and had a small role in A Price Above Rubies (1998).
 Other film work includes Little Manhattan and The Great New Wonderful, both released in 2005.

 In 2005, Patano landed the role of Heylia James, a marijuana dealer, on Weeds.
 She received a Screen Actors Guild Award nomination for Outstanding Performance by an Ensemble in a Comedy Series alongside her Weeds co-stars in 2006.
 Two years later, Patano earned an NAACP Image Award nomination for Outstanding Supporting Actress in a Comedy Series as Heylia.
 Patano left the series at the conclusion of its third season, later returning in season 7 on a recurring basis.

-Following Weeds, she portrayed Emily in Hallmark movie Loving Leah (2009).
+Following Weeds, she portrayed Emily in Hallmark movie Loving Leah (2009).She played a probation officer in drama Jack of the Red Hearts (2015).
 Patano was Beverly, a counselor, in A Vigilante (2018).
-She played a probation officer in drama Jack of the Red Hearts (2015).